vkhramtsov/tesseract-bridge-bundle/README.md

 ## Installation

-First af all you need to creeate configuration, something like:
+First af all you need to create configuration, something like:

     bicycle_tesseract_bridge:
       integrations: